 Best Reseller Hosting Quiz

 Considerations for Choosing The Best Reseller Hosting

 Hosting companies all have different strengths and weaknesses.
 The core product of a Reseller Hosting account is straightforward.
-It’s dedicated portion of a server that you are allowed to sell & bill separately directly to your clients.
+It’s a dedicated portion of a server that you are allowed to sell & bill separately directly to your clients.
 The upsides are that:

 - You get “value-added” recurring revenue for your business (aka, you money every month for selling hosting services to your clients).

 - Your clients get reliable hosting with a known point of contact (you) without additional technical work for yourself.

 - You get “free” technical support so that you can focus on selling your services.

 - You can keep a clean division between your client accounts so that they are secure, stable, and professionally managed.

 - Your clients maintain their account freedoms while you maintain the freedom to change or untangle your business seamlessly.